tollwerk/TYPO3-ext-tw_lucenesearch/README.md

 Requirements
 ------------

-The extension requires TYPO3 7.x or above.
+This extension version is compatible with TYPO3 7.0-7.4.

 **ATTENTION**: Please be aware that there won't be any more TER releases of this extension.